Llansaint: Religion

 The area religious institutions are Christian.
 Within the foreignry of St Ishmael to the west, a nucleation around Llansaint Church - which occupies a distinct, central location within the village - lies at the focus of a number of roads within a discrete area of former field strips.
 The Medieval All Saints Church, Llansaint, with a landmark tower, is Grade B listed.

 Community services and amenities

 Buses run through the village regularly.
-Children are transported by school bus the Ysgol Y Fro school for their education.
+Children are transported by school bus to the Ysgol Y Fro school for their education.
 To support the villages literary needs, there is a mobile library service that comes to the village every month.
 Nearby St Ishmael's community magazine is STISH.

 The village has a camera club and a garden club.
 A Women's Institutes (WI] group meets regularly.
 There is one pub in the village - The King's Arms.
 Carmarthen Bay Holiday Park is next to the village.
 There is a former smithy in Llansaint, and two pounds.

 The Llansaint Carnival is held annually in July in the park next to the village hall.